Bambai Ka Babu (1996 film)

-Bambai Ka Babu is a 1996 Indian action drama film directed by Vikram Bhatt.
+Bambai Ka Babu is a 1996 Indian Hindi-language action drama film directed by Vikram Bhatt.
 It stars Saif Ali Khan, Atul Agnihotri and Kajol.
 The film's music by Anand–Milind was a major highlight.

 Plot summary

-Born and brought up in a small village by foster parents, Vikram, alias Vicky comes to Bombay - the big city - to find his fortune.
+Born and brought up in a small village by foster parents, Vikram, alias Vicky comes to Mumbai - the big city - to find his fortune.
 He wants to get rich soon, and he does get lucky when fate, his confidence, courage, and good looks land him a job with a politician-cum-criminal named Masterji.
 He also meets a bar dancer named Anita and loves blossoms.
 Masterji starts him off with petty crimes, just to ensure his capabilities.
 Through his hard work and dedication, Vicky soon wins the respect of Masterji and his colleagues, especially one trusted man of Masterji named Vinayak More.

 He soon becomes Bambai ka babu.
 Then Vicky is entrusted with the task of subduing Masterji's rival, Jaya Shetty, which he does easily.
 Then instead of being disposed of, Jaya is asked to make friends with Masterji, so as to benefit the latter.
 But soon, Vicky learns of Masterji's plan with Jaya to incite communal violence as a means of indirectly winning the elections, so he decides to sabotage their plans.
 Angered at this, Masterji orders the death of Vicky at any cost.
 Vicky has nowhere to turn to, except to live in fear for the rest of his life, as sooner or later, Jaya and Masterji's men will track him down.

-Amit, Vicky's stepbrother in his village, in the meantime, hears of all that is taking place in Bombay, and decides to come to find Vicky and bring him back home.
+Amit, Vicky's stepbrother in his village, in the meantime, hears of all that is taking place in Mumbai, and decides to come to find Vicky and bring him back home.
 He meets Neha, a freelancing press photographer, with whom love blossoms, and he teams up to find Vicky.
 They soon learn that everyone believes that Vicky is dead, killed in communal violence, with his charred body and belongings in the mortuary.
 But Amit does not agree, as he does not find a chain there that he had given Vicky before the latter had left for Bombay.
 They find Vinayak More and Anita, from whom they learn that Vicky is actually alive and in hiding.